What is Corporate Law?

-Mergers and Acquisitions (M&A) is probably the practice area whose transactions you most often see on the front page of the business section of the newspapers.
+Mergers and Acquisitions (M&A) or Corporate Law is probably the practice area whose transactions you most often see on the front page of the business section of the newspapers.

 The work is exactly what it sounds like – merging, demerging (i.e. separating), buying and selling of companies and their assets.
 You will also become experienced in the formation and restructuring of companies and with joint ventures and strategic alliances.

 Corporate law quite frequently involves a cross-border element, and is therefore a department found in the large international firms and major City firms.
 Transactions can be public (when they involve companies listed on a stock exchange) or private (when they involve companies privately owned by individuals) in nature.
 The M&A department of a firm usually also handles private equity-financed transactions.